emilydrakesmith/GA-project-1-captcha/README.md

 ### Foodish API
 Pizza images were supplied by the [Foodish API](https://github.com/surhud004/Foodish#readme).
 This API is free, open-source, and does not require authentication.
 You can [support Foodish](https://github.com/surhud004/Foodish/blob/master/CONTRIBUTING.md) to help it continue providing its services.

+<a id='future-plans'></a>

 # Future Plans

 * Refactor the code to exist entirely within JSON to increase modularity.
+* Incorporate more subject-specific picture APIs to increase validity of the **Other** button.
 * Make the title in the `<header>` section into a clickable hyperlink to re-initialize the app.
+* Eliminate `state.currPictureSubject` by having `clickHandler()` look directly in the picture's metadata rather than holding the current image's type in state.
+* Refactor app to decide number and types of images and then query APIs rather than to query APIs and choose pictures from returns.
+This will reduce the number of API calls and decrease initial loading time.

+<a id='contribute'></a>

 # Contribute